mxk/windows-secure-group-policy/README.md

 Run `install.cmd`.
 See LGPO documentation (in Tools) for more info.

 Use `parse.cmd` and `build.cmd` to convert Registry.pol files to LGPO text format and back.
+Use `sort.cmd` to sort entries in LGPO text files for easier diffs.
+Registry.pol files are usually sorted by keys, but not by values.
+This makes it difficult to track changes.
+Sorting LGPO text files and rebuilding Registry.pol files ensures that all entries are always in the same order.

 ADMX templates for the local computer are in `C:\Windows\PolicyDefinitions`.
+To update existing files in this directory, you must change the owner to `Administrators` and replace owner on all subcontainers and objects.
+However, **doing this makes sfc unhappy!** It's safer to leave existing templates alone and only add missing ones.

-Change the owner to `Administrators` and replace owner on all subcontainers and objects.
-After reopening advanced security settings, remove all non-inherited permissions, enable inheritance, and replace all child permissions.
+If you do change the owner, open advanced security settings again, remove all non-inherited permissions, enable inheritance, and replace all child permissions.
 Finally, copy the PolicyDefinitions directory from the repository, overwriting all existing files.

-**Doing this makes sfc unhappy!** The solution is to run:
+To fix SFC, run:

 ```
 dism /online /cleanup-image /restorehealth
 sfc /scannow
 ```

-DISM requires working NCSI (see notes below) or you get error 0x800f0906.
-Since the templates are only required to edit the policy, it's probably better to just leave them alone.
+DISM requires working NCSI (see notes below) or you'll get error 0x800f0906.
+Since the templates are only required to edit the policy, it's better to just leave them alone.
+Do a clean Windows install in a VM when a new version is released and update the policy there instead of messing with local templates.

-### Active Directory
+### Domain

 1. Copy PolicyDefinitions directory to `\\<domain>\SYSVOL\<domain>\Policies\`.
+   If this directory already exists, delete or rename it first.
 2. Create a blank GPO using Group Policy Management Console.
 3. Right-click on the new GPO and go through the "Import Settings..." wizard using the GPO directory as the backup source.